-In the beginning of 2016, DOT Quartet recorded their debut album, 'Travelers', containing 14 original compositions, written by the quartet members.
-The tracks carry influences from different music styles, such as Indian music, folk, jazz, soul.
-The album was succesfully presented on a tour through Spain and the Canary Islands, with a great response from their audience.
+In the beginning of 2016, DOT Quartet recorded their debut album, 'Travelers', containing 14 original compositions.
+The album was successfully presented on a tour through Spain and the Canary Islands, with a great response from their audience.

 The Dots are regularly performing in the Netherlands, and have also done so in Belgium, Greece and Spain.
 Over the past few years, they have participated in many festivals such as Festival Classique, Fifty Fiddles Festival, North Sea Round Town, Pilgrim Harbour festival, Delft Fringe Festival, Dag van de Romantische Muziek, and Delft Chamber Music festival.
 In 2015, the DOT quartet was the finalist at the Music Matters Award, having received the Special Mention from the jury.
 More recently, in 2018, DOT Quartet received the first “Delft Chamber Music Festival Award”.
 In words of the jury: “The DOT Quartet has made very refreshing play.
 The string quartet played its own composed pieces convincingly and in a very tight version.
 The members have a classical background but enjoy playing jazz, folk and world music.
 The level of the individual musicians and their interplay makes the DOT Quartet the rightful winner of this Award."